handong32/handong32.github.io/guides/linux_appliance.md

 ```
 After modifying this file, you need to then update GRUB.
 On Ubuntu this is achieved by running `update-grub` and on Fedora the `grub2-mkconfig` command is used instead.

+## Booting the appliance via PXE
+While booting with GRUB enables a quick way to test the appliance, the [PXE](https://docs.fedoraproject.org/en-US/fedora/rawhide/install-guide/advanced/Network_based_Installations/) protocol is preferable for experimentation as it allows a single master node to coordinate and boot multiple servers in a more programmed fashion.
+First, you'll need to install the packages for `dhcp` and `tftp`.

 ## External Resources
 * https://www.linuxjournal.com/content/diy-build-custom-minimal-linux-distribution-source
 * https://wiki.debian.org/initramfs/